fancymithun/-GreatFrontEndSolutions/Trivia/CSS/index.md

-<strong>1.What is CSS selector specificity and how does it work?</strong>
+<strong>1.
+What is CSS selector specificity and how does it work?</strong>

 CSS selector specificity is a measure of how specific a CSS selector is, and it determines which styles should be applied to an element when there are conflicting styles specified for the same element.